top of page

 Maritime pilots are crucial for the smooth operation of global trade and the shipping industry.
 With over 90% of world trade carried by sea, their role is indispensable.
 They navigate ships through challenging waterways and into busy ports, ensuring safe and efficient cargo transport.
 This reduces delays and boosts port competitiveness.
 Maritime pilots prevent accidents, shipping delays, and environmental disasters.
 Daily, they manage thousands of dockings worldwide, keeping ports running efficiently.
 This supports the steady growth of global sea trade, which has seen a 4% annual increase since the 1990s, despite challenges.

 "Maritime pilots are the unsung heroes of the shipping industry.
-Their expertise and local knowledge ensure the safe and efficient movement of goods, which is crucial for the global economy." - industry expert
+Their expertise and local knowledge ensure the safe and efficient movement of goods, which is crucial for the global economy." - says an industry expert

 The maritime sector has seen advancements with Bridge Resource Management (BRM) and support for technical innovation.
 These include green technologies, smart shipping, and big data and artificial intelligence.
 Maritime pilots lead in these changes, adapting to new tech while keeping their critical role in safe ship handling.